Astitva0409/SoC-Design-and-Planning/README.md

 1. Grasped the end-to-end process of converting a high-level hardware description to a physical ASIC layout.
 Recognized the importance of each step in the flow, from synthesis to sign-off.

-2. Synthesis:

-Learned how RTL is converted to a gate-level netlist using standard cell libraries.
+2. Synthesis Learned how RTL is converted to a gate-level netlist using standard cell libraries.
 Identified the different views of cells (Liberty, HDL, SPICE, Layout).

-3. Floor and Power Planning:
-Understood the significance of floor planning in chip partitioning and I/O pad placement.
+3. Floor and Power Planning Understood the significance of floor planning in chip partitioning and I/O pad placement.

 ## Section 1 - Inception of open-source EDA, OpenLANE and Sky130 PDK Day 1